Vinay623/django-project/ADR.md

-# Architecture Decision Records

-## ADR 1: Use Enrolment Model for Relationship
+ADR 1: Use Enrolment Model for Student–Course Relationship

 Status: Accepted

-### Context
+Context

-We needed to store student-course relationships with semester and year.
+The system needs to store the relationship between students and courses.
+A student can enrol in many courses, and a course can have many students.
+The project also requires extra information for each enrolment, such as semester and year.

-### Alternatives considered
+Alternatives Considered

 1. ManyToManyField

-   - Simple but no extra fields
+Simple to implement
+Suitable for basic many-to-many relationships
+Not suitable when extra fields like semester and year are required

-2. Separate model
+2. Separate Enrolment Model

-   - Supports extra fields
+Supports extra attributes
+Makes the relationship explicit
+Easier to extend later

-### Decision
+Decision

-We used a separate Enrolment model.
+We decided to use a separate Enrolment model to represent the many-to-many relationship between Student and Course.

-### Code reference
+Code Reference

 enrolment/models.py

-### Consequences
+Consequences

-More flexible and scalable design
+This design improves flexibility and scalability.
+It allows the system to store additional enrolment details and follows object-oriented design more clearly.

-## ADR 2: Use Class-Based Views
+ADR 2: Use Class-Based Views

 Status: Accepted

-### Context
+Context

-We needed to handle display and creation of records.
+The application needs views for displaying records and creating new records.
+The design should be reusable, organised, and aligned with Django best practices.

-### Alternatives
+Alternatives Considered

-1. Function-based views
+1. Function-Based Views

+Easy for small applications
+More direct and simple for beginners
+Can become repetitive as the project grows

-2. Class-based views
+2. Class-Based Views

-### Decision
-Used class-based views for reusable code.
+Reusable and structured
+Reduce repeated code
+Easier to extend for common tasks such as list and create operations Decision

+We decided to use class-based views because they provide better code reuse and cleaner structure for handling repeated patterns in the application.

-### Code reference
+Code Reference

 enrolment/views.py

+Consequences

+This improves maintainability and supports Django’s reusable design style.
+It also helps organise logic more clearly.

-## ADR 3: Use ModelForms
+ADR 3: Use ModelForms for User Input

 Status: Accepted

-### Context
+Context

-Forms needed for user input.
+The system requires forms to create and validate student, course, and enrolment data.
+Manual validation would increase code repetition and the chance of errors.

+Alternatives Considered

+1. Manual HTML Forms

+Full control over form handling
+Requires custom validation and more repeated code

+2. Django ModelForms

+Automatically connects forms to models
+Provides built-in validation
+Reduces development time
-### Decision
+Decision

-Used ModelForms for automatic validation.
+We decided to use Django ModelForms for handling user input and validation.

-### Code reference
+Code Reference

 enrolment/forms.py

+Consequences

+This reduces boilerplate code, improves reliability, and supports Django’s DRY principle.

-## ADR 4: Django Design Philosophy
+ADR 4: Apply Django Design Philosophy (DRY and Separation of Concerns)

 Status: Accepted

-### Context
+Context

-Django follows "Don't Repeat Yourself (DRY)" and "Convention over Configuration".
+The project should follow Django design principles to keep the code organised, readable, and maintainable.

+Alternatives Considered

+1. Mixed logic across templates, views, and forms

+Faster initially
+Harder to maintain and debug

+2. Clear separation using models, forms, views, and templates

+Better organisation
+Easier to test and extend
+Matches Django philosophy
-### Decision
+Decision

-We used ModelForms and class-based views to reduce repeated code.
+We decided to separate responsibilities across models, forms, views, and templates, while following the DRY principle to avoid unnecessary repetition.

+Code Reference

+enrolment/models.py
+enrolment/views.py
+enrolment/forms.py

-### Consequences
+Consequences

-Cleaner and maintainable codebase.
+This creates a cleaner and more maintainable codebase.
+It also demonstrates good software design practice.

-## ADR 5: Use QuerySet API
+ADR 5: Use Django QuerySet API for Data Access

 Status: Accepted

-### Context
+Context

-Need to retrieve data efficiently.
+The application needs a reliable and readable way to retrieve, filter, and display database records.

+Alternatives Considered

+1. Raw SQL

+More control
+Harder to maintain
+Less readable for this project

+2. Django QuerySet API

+Safer and more readable
+Integrated with Django ORM
+Easier to maintain and extend
-### Decision
+Decision

-Used Django QuerySet API for filtering and retrieving data.
+We decided to use Django’s QuerySet API for retrieving and filtering application data.

-### Code reference
+Code Reference

 enrolment/views.py

-### Consequences
+Consequences

-Efficient database interaction.
+This improves readability, reduces database handling complexity, and supports efficient interaction with the database.